Edited 10/10/2018: Updated 3 Series Sedan and X5.

 A new battery pack in all models increases range up to 153 miles, almost 30% higher.
 New full LED headlights with cornering lights and automatic high beams are optional. iDrive is now standard and a WiFi hotspot and wireless phone charging is available.

 A new roadster is now available alongside the familiar i8 coupe.
 The i8 Roadster uses an electrically operated cloth top with a separate electrically raising glass rear window.

 Both coupe and roadster i8 models get 12 more horsepower combined from its turbocharged 3-cylinder engine and electric motor, for a total of 369.
 Electric range is also higher: 18 miles without using the gasoline engine.
 The extra horsepower all come from improvements to the electric side of the equation.

 The M2 is dead; long live the M2 Competition!
 The M-ness of the high-output variants of the BMW 2 Series has been increased steadily since its introduction to the United States as a 2014 model.
 First their was the M240i, with its slightly above standard issue 335-horsepower 3.0-liter inline six-cylinder, staggered performance tires, available 6-speed manual and 13.4" brakes.
-Then the actual M2 came over as a 2016 model, with its 365-horsepower, 245/35R19 front 265/35R19 rear tires, 15-inch front brakes, available 6-speed manual or 7-speed dual-clutch and 15" brakes.
+Then the actual M2 came over as a 2016 model, with its 365-horsepower, 245/35R19 front 265/35R19 rear tires, available 6-speed manual or 7-speed dual-clutch and 15" brakes.

 Now, the M2 Competition replaces the M2.
 That's right, replaces it.
 With 405 horsepower, 406 pound-feet of torque and the cooling system from the M4 Competition Package, this engine is the closest to the plant in the M3/M4 for the little M2 to get, lacking only 20 horsepower.
 The 6-speed manual and 7-speed dual-clutch remain.